scenerystack/community/docs/community/join.md

 # Join the SceneryStack Community

 We welcome you to the community in any way you would like to participate.
-Interested in using SceneryStack for your purposes?
+Interested in using SceneryStack in your web project?
 Making an educational simulation?
-Looking to chat with others in the science interactives world (using SceneryStack or not!)?
+Looking to chat with others in the web interactives world (using SceneryStack or not!)?
 Find your way to engage below:

 !!! success "But first!"
     Read our [CODE\_OF\_CONDUCT.md](./CODE_OF_CONDUCT.md), [GitHub’s policies](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines), and our [CONTRIBUTING.md](./CONTRIBUTING.md) before creating or contributing to a discussion or to the codebase.